A Brief History of Surprise Lake Camp

 Summer camps continued in the SLC way until 2017.

 The Surprise Lake Society (SLS): The SLS, a registered non-profit charitable society, was incorporated back in 1951 to obtain a Recreational lease on Sang (Surprise) Lake and to establish and operate a children’s summer camps in a semi-wilderness environment.
 It worked in conjunction with various area United Church congregations.
 Countless hours of board meetings, work weekends, fund raising, and often serving as camp staff were the norm for many SLS board members.
 Their commitment, vision and guidance over the years helped create a facility where lives were changed and life long friends and lasting memories were made.
 The Surprise Lake Society has and will always be managed by volunteers.
 As such, volunteers have seasons in their lives where they can be involved.
 Like many other volunteer organizations, the SLS board changes with the interest and commitment of its members.

 In 2017, a number of issues brought the SLS board to a fork in the road.
 Declining enrolment, a declining funding base, aging facilities, staffing challenges, low volunteer involvement and individual burnout were the reality.
-The SLS executive had the choice to either close the camp or choose a different direction.
+Due to declining enrolment, low volunteer engagement and maintenance issues, the SLS executive had the choice to either close the camp or choose a different direction.
 It was a unanimous decision to try something new.
-It was decided to change the overall format from a programmed kids summer camp to a camp rental facility for use by the general public with the emphasis on community, cultural and artistic gatherings.
+It was decided to change the overall format from a programmed kids summer camp to a group rental facility for use by the general public with the emphasis on community, cultural and artistic gatherings.